ironhide23586/SHMatrix/README.md

 # SHMatrix
 A neat C++ custom Matrix class to perform super-fast GPU (or CPU) powered Matrix/Vector computations with minimal code, leveraging the power of cuBLAS where applicable (Python Interface in the works).

-Relevant DLL files (etc.) contained in the "package" folder for respective platforms
+Relevant DLL files (etc.) contained in the "package" folder for respective platforms.
+More details coming soon...

 ### Example usage for performing a Matrix-Matrix Dot Product & an element-wise add on the GPU-
+#####This only shows the += operation, similar pattern can be used for +, *, - operations between SHMatrix objects or floats (any way) on CPU or GPU.

 ```c++
 #include <vector>